DeepLink-org/transformers/docs/source/en/model_doc/levit.md

 - [`LevitForImageClassificationWithTeacher`] currently supports only inference and not training or fine-tuning.
 - You can check out demo notebooks regarding inference as well as fine-tuning on custom data [here](https://github.com/NielsRogge/Transformers-Tutorials/tree/master/VisionTransformer)
   (you can just replace [`ViTFeatureExtractor`] by [`LevitImageProcessor`] and [`ViTForImageClassification`] by [`LevitForImageClassification`] or [`LevitForImageClassificationWithTeacher`]).

+This model was contributed by [anugunj](https://huggingface.co/anugunj).
+The original code can be found [here](https://github.com/facebookresearch/LeViT).

 ## Resources